gilbertfrancois/sudoku/README.md

 ## Data file format

 The input file can have 2 different formats: grid format or list format.
-The grid format expects the digits in 9 by 9 grid, where the empty cells are denoted by a `.`.
+The grid format expects the digits in 9 by 9 grid, where the empty cells are denoted by a dot.

 ```
 .9. .1. ..7